peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 If the Digital Credential is valid, the Credential Issuer MUST return an HTTP status code of 201 (Created), with the content type set to `application/json`.
-The response MUST include a JSON object with a member named `status_assertion`, which contains the Status Assertion for the Wallet Instance, as illustrated in the following non-normative example:
+The response MUST include a JSON object with a member named `status_assertion_responses`, which contains the Status Assertion for the Wallet Instance, as illustrated in the following non-normative example:

 ~~~